driessene/acoustic_camera/readme.md

 ### Properties
 - n - int: The order of the filter.
 - cutoff - float: The cutoff frequency of the filter in Hz.
+- type - str: The type of filter. can be lowpass, highpass, bandpass, or bandstop.
+Default is lowpass

 ### Properties
 - n - int: The length of the filter